 This evaluation rarely can reduce to a formula.
 Such ordering is always imperfect and benefits from good judgment, insight, and experience.

 The notion of priority for PBIs is flawed.
-The term priority is an attribute of an individual element of a collection that is to be ordered.
-However, we are focused on ROI rather than a token quantity, such as a priority, in ordering the Product Backlog.
-There often can be no linear correspondence between priority and ROI.
-You can’t sit back and assign context-free priorities to PBIs and then sort the Product Backlog, because a PBI’s ROI is often a function of its position in the backlog.
+The term priority is an attribute of an individual element that defines an ordering of the collection.
+However, Product Backlog ordering focuses on overall, emergent value, which is often more complex than the sum of the values of individual PBIs.
+Overall value is the sum of individual PBI values only for a single given ordering: all else being equal, a different ordering may yield a higher overall value.
+You can’t sit back and assign context-free priorities to PBIs and then sort the Product Backlog, because a PBI’s individual value is often a function of its position in the backlog.
 Some market offerings make sense only if they build on previous offerings; some market offerings are sensitive to market timing.
-Re-ordering items can change the ROI contribution of each one; in fact, Jeff Sutherland notes that you can as much as double your long-term ROI just by re-ordering the PBIs.
+Re-ordering items can change the value contribution of each one; in fact, Jeff Sutherland notes that you can as much as double your long-term value just by re-ordering the PBIs.

 One point of the solution is worth reiterating: ROI needn’t be just about money.
 In general, it is about value.
 Most value systems are rooted in the economic theory of value: the ability to exchange one artifact or token of value for another of equal value.
 However, an enterprise may also value employee retention, good customer relations, a good public image, or many other desiderata that fall outside the economic theory of value.
-Most items of value can be viewed as a return on some kind of investment.
+It is possible to view many items of value as a return on some kind of investment.
 See, for example, Team Sprint.

-To serve process improvement it is best that ROI be measurable.
+To serve process improvement it is best that ROI or other value be measurable.